 Secondly, look at online patient and doctor reviews to determine how reputable the plastic surgeon is and what others have to say about their skill level and character.
 A good source for review information on plastic surgeons is RealSelf.com.
 Look for reviews from patients who underwent a facelift or your cosmetic procedure of interest to learn more from their experience.
 It’s also a good idea to ask for patient references at your consultation so you can speak with them personally.

 The third important factor to consider is how well your plastic surgeon and his or her staff members answer all of your questions regarding your procedure.
 Information on how the procedure is performed, possible risks and complications, and what to expect with recovery should be addressed as well as any additional questions you may have.
 Does your plastic surgeon also listen to your concerns and really understand your goals?
 A positive facelift result is best obtained when the patient and plastic surgeon are on the same page.

 Lastly, it’s important that you trust your plastic surgeon and connect with them on a personal level.
 You have to go with your gut feeling and put your trust in this person knowing that they have your best interest at heart.

-Drs.
-Scott Thompson and Douglas Henstrom are dual board certified facial plastic surgeons that specialize in facelift surgery.
+Utah Facial Plastics surgeons are dual board certified facial plastic surgeons that specialize in facelift surgery.
 Our surgeons are known for their natural-looking results and meticulous skill as well as their genuine concern for patient well-being and satisfaction.
-Both surgeons practice in two locations and five surgical centers along the Wasatch front in Utah.
+Our surgeons practice in two locations and other surgical centers along the Wasatch front in Utah.